 The limited accommodation provides guests with a feeling of exclusivity and isolation, and the design is open to the landscape, incorporating the surrounding rock into the living spaces.

 Saruni Samburu’s menu has a keen Italian influence, using only the freshest herbs and ingredients.
 The chefs pride themselves on accommodating special dietary requirements, and they serve up great vegetarian meals.
 Afternoon picnics are available on request.

-Evening meals are served either in the dining areas of each cottage and villa, or on the verandas with breathtaking views.
-The staff go the extra mile with bush dinners, as they set up tables at spots they have chosen themselves.
+Evening meals are served either in the dining areas of each cottage and villa or on the verandas with breathtaking views.
+The staff goes the extra mile with bush dinners, as they set up tables at spots they have chosen themselves.

 - Day and night game drives, allowing you to see nocturnal wildlife in action